-Age Exchange made history 39 years ago, as the UK’s first organisation in Europe dedicated to reminiscence and intergenerational arts.
-Many origins for social prescribing and arts-based care interventions are found in our history.
+Age Exchange made history 40 years ago, as the first organisation in Europe dedicated to reminiscence and intergenerational arts.
+The charity was founded in Blackheath in 1983 and the reminiscence centre opened in 1987.

 The heart of a community

-Today, we continue to break boundaries, becoming, in 2018, the only arts charity embedded within in a social care provider, as a subsidiary charity of Community Integrated Care.
+Today, we continue to break boundaries as the only arts charity embedded within in a social care provider, as a subsidiary charity of Community Integrated Care.
 Age Exchange, with Community Integrated Care, has a unique mission to bring arts, culture and creative expression into the lives of thousands of people who draw upon social care, live with dementia and face isolation.

 Community Integrated Care employs 6,000 staff and delivers 10 million hours of care annually.
 Community Integrated Care sought an innovative arts partner, capable of scaling to bring creativity and social connection into the lives of the people who have learning disabilities, autism, mental health concerns, brain injuries and dementia.